Blog

 So where does this leave those who are living in low-income communities?
 Why are health food items only accessible to the wealthy elite who can afford them?

 It is so important to make healthy and organic food products accessible to everyone, not just the wealthy elite.
-According to the United States Census Bureau43.1 million people were living in poverty in 2015; 42 million are food insecure today
+According to the United States Census Bureau43.1 million people were living in poverty in 2015; over 44 million are food insecure today.

 There is one way that food can become more accessible to those who can’t afford the Whole Foods type markets in their day-to-day lives, but it comes with a stigma attached.